11.6 Merge Sort¶

 11.6.2 Algorithm Characteristics¶

-- Time complexity of \(O(n \log n)\), non-adaptive sorting: The division produces a recursion tree of height \(\log n\), and the total number of merge operations at each level is \(n\), so the overall time complexity is \(O(n \log n)\).
+- Time complexity is \(O(n \log n)\); merge sort is non-adaptive: The divide phase produces a recursion tree of height \(\log n\), and the total number of operations performed during merging at each level is \(n\), so the overall time complexity is \(O(n \log n)\).

-- Space complexity of \(O(n)\), non-in-place sorting: The recursion depth is \(\log n\), using \(O(\log n)\) size of stack frame space.
-The merge operation requires the aid of an auxiliary array, using \(O(n)\) size of additional space.
+- Space complexity is \(O(n)\); merge sort is not in-place: The recursion depth is \(\log n\), which uses \(O(\log n)\) stack-frame space.
+The merge operation requires an auxiliary array, which uses \(O(n)\) additional space.

-- Stable sorting: In the merge process, the order of equal elements remains unchanged.
+- Stable sort: During merging, the relative order of equal elements remains unchanged.

 11.6.3 Linked List Sorting¶

-For linked lists, merge sort has significant advantages over other sorting algorithms, and can optimize the space complexity of linked list sorting tasks to \(O(1)\).
+For linked lists, merge sort has significant advantages over other sorting algorithms, and it can reduce the space complexity of the sorting task to \(O(1)\).

-- Divide phase: "Iteration" can be used instead of "recursion" to implement linked list division work, thus saving the stack frame space used by recursion.
+- Divide phase: Iteration can be used instead of recursion to split the linked list, thereby eliminating the stack-frame space used by recursion.

-- Merge phase: In linked lists, node insertion and deletion operations can be achieved by just changing references (pointers), so there is no need to create additional linked lists during the merge phase (merging two short ordered linked lists into one long ordered linked list).
+- Merge phase: In linked lists, node insertion and deletion require only pointer updates, so the merge phase (merging two short sorted linked lists into one longer sorted linked list) does not require creating an additional linked list.

 The specific implementation details are quite complex, and interested readers can consult related materials for learning.